XSockets/XSockets.NET-4.0/README.md

     this.InvokeToAll(new ChatModel{Name="Yogi", Text="I am a gummi bear"},"chatmessage");

+####Methods with parameter of type IMessage
+If you for some reason want the actual IMessage sent from the server to the client you can specify IMessage as the type.
+You will then get the complete object that the client received!

+    conn.Controller("chat").On<IMessage>("chatmessage", o => Console.WriteLine("{0}, {1} {2}, {3},",o.Controller, o.Topic, o.Data, o.MessageType);

+If you know the type contained in the Data part of the IMessage you can use Extract<T> to get the value.

+    //example extracting the JSON into a specific type var chatModel = o.Extract<ChatModel>();

+*Note: Dynamic keyword will not exist in clients for Android/iOS or .NET 3.5 and earlier.*

+**Server**

+The server code for the examples with the `ChatModel` can look like

+    this.InvokeToAll(new ChatModel{Name="Yogi", Text="I am a gummi bear"},"chatmessage");

 ####How to remove a handler
 When you want to dispose of a handler you have to remove it from the `Controller` where it was used.